blknaoh/blknaoh.github.io/content/publication/Jixing2023ICSPCC/index.md

 ---
-title: "Source-based Disjoint Multi-path Routing Protocol for Underwater Acoustic Networks"
+title: "Adaptive Modulation and Coding for Underwater Acoustic Communication Based on Neural Networks"
 authors:
-- Tingwei Lou
-- admin
+- Jixing Zheng
 - Yu Yuan
-- Xiaoxiao Zhuo
-- Yufan Yuan
 - Yan Wei
 - Xingbin Tu
+- Xuesong Lu
+- admin
 - Fengzhong Qu
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here